Bangalore Metro Routes, Timings, Stations, Fare, Map, Smart Card Recharge, And More

 Bangalore Metro Routes

-The Green Line of Namma Metro covers about 30.5 km.
+The Green Line metro route covers a distance of about 30.32 km.
 It connects Silk Institute in the southern part of the city with Nagasandra in the northwestern portion.

-Jayanagar, JP Nagar, Majestic, Yeshwanthpur, Peenya, Rajaji Nagar, Majestic, and Lalbagh are some of the main stations on the Green Line.
+Jayanagar, JP Nagar, Majestic, Yeshwanthpur, Peenya, Rajaji Nagar, Majestic, and Lalbagh are some of the major stations on Bangalore Metro Green Line.

 Check out the Bengaluru Metro route map for the Green Line below: